 In short, you can either play safe by opting out, or you can take a chance that you will recover your costs if you win, but at the same time risk a large bill for HMRC's costs if you lose.
 The choice will be yours.

 You will be notified if your case has been allocated to the complex track and must notify the Tribunal within 28 days of receiving the notice if you want to opt out of the costs regime.

 You also have the right to object to the case being heard in the Upper Tribunal.

 The tribunal is able to strike out your case if you repeatedly fail to follow their directions.
 Striking out your case means that HMRC automatically win.

 If HMRC repeatedly fail to follow the tribunal's directions, the tribunal can bar them from taking part in any further proceedings.

-HM Courts & Tribunals Service provide guidance on what happens after you make your appeal.
+HM Courts & Tribunals Service provide guidance (leaflets T242, T243 and T244 – use the link to court and tribunal forms) on what happens after you make your appeal and on what happens at a hearing.
 We recommend that you read this in addition to our guidance below.

 At the level of the First-tier Tribunal, there are different ways in which your case can be handled depending on the facts, such as what it is you are appealing about and how complex your case is.

 Some cases are usually dealt with on paper.
 This means that the tribunal will just review papers submitted by HMRC and by you and make their decision from those.